radiantlogic-v8/documentation-new/documentation/cfs/trusted-idps.md

 ![](media/rsa-5.png)

-*   If you want to create the Idp manually then click the button "New Trusted Identity Provider".
+*   If you want to create the Idp manually then click **New Trusted Identity Provider**.
-*   Otherwise, click the button "Have a metadata file?" on top of the screen.
-If the CFS machine can contact the RTC machine over https (port 443), you can click the button "URL".
+*   Otherwise, click **Have a metadata file?** on top of the screen.
+If the CFS machine can contact the RTC machine over https (port 443), you can click **URL**.
 Use the "Content" option if the RTC machine is not accessible from the CFS machine.

 ![](media/rsa-6.png)